 Just in time for Cinco de Mayo, here's a few tracks from L.A. bands playing...punk mariachi?
 How is such a thing possible?
 One style is electric, fast 2/4 or 4/4 beats, hard drumming, modern, angry and cynical, and originally sung in English; the other is seemingly the complete opposite: acoustic, slow, in 3/4 time, no drums, traditional, and sentimental.
-You may be a rock'n'roller, but if you've grown up in Los Angeles, you're part Mexican, even if you're not.
+Well, you may be a rock'n'roller, but if you've grown up in Los Angeles, you're part Mexican, even if you're not.
 (Like how Lenny Bruce said that everyone in New York is Jewish, even if you're not.)

 L.A. rock has pretty much always been influenced by Mexican folk music.
 Apart from actual Latino acts (Richie Valens, El Chicano, Los Lobos, etc), non-Latino rockers have sported south-of-the-border influences since at least the days of The Champs' "Tequila" and beach-party bands like The Surfaris, whose "Latin Beat" is one of my faves; Dick Dale plays a mean mariachi trumpet when he isn't guitar shredding.
 And it's gone from the '60s (Love's "Alone Again Or"), the '70s (War), the '80s (The Minutemen's "Corona") right up to this loco bunch:

 Punk Mariachi! - A MusicForManiacs Mix (6 songs)

 - Carne Asada "Cielito Lindo": White punks on jokes; this is their (piss-)take on the most famous mariachi standard, "Ay Ay Ay;" from their album "Full Contact Mariachi."
 Muy silly!